egonzato/TimeVaryingExposure/README.md

 This repository shows how to model time-varying exposures where one of the two exposures has a limited coverage.
-In this specific case the study is starts in October, at the beginning of the influential season, and ends in June at end of the spring.
+In this specific case the study starts in October, at the beginning of the influential season, and ends in June at end of spring.

 As a result, as the picture shows, once a patient receives the vaccine it will be effective until the end of the study.
-On the other hand, if an antibiotic is prescribed to the patient, its coverage will last only five day and later the patient will not be exposed to its effect anymore.
+On the other hand, if an antibiotic is prescribed to the patient, its coverage will last only five days and later the patient will not be exposed to its effect anymore.

 <img src="tve.png" width="1061" height="25%" style="display: block; margin: auto;" />